Chancellor (education): Philippines

 Other universities in the Philippines (such as state universities like Mindanao State University where each constituent campus is headed by chancellor) are mostly headed by their respective university presidents.
-Meanwhile, private (esp.
-Catholic) institutions are headed by a rector.

 United Kingdom

-In the United Kingdom, a Chancellor is generally a titular position without day-to-day managerial responsibilities, such as at University of Oxford, where the Vice-Chancellor runs the administration and is the de facto university leader.
-In Scotland, day-to-day operations are typically handled by a "principal and vice-chancellor."
+In the United Kingdom, a university chancellor is a ceremonial position held by a prominent person.
+In England, Wales and Northern Ireland, the executive head of the university is usually the vice-chancellor, while in Scotland, the executive head is titled the "principal and vice-chancellor".

-The chancellor of the University of Edinburgh is Anne, Princess Royal, whilst the current chancellor of the University of Aberdeen is Camilla, Queen Consort of The United Kingdom.

 United States

-In the United States, heads of colleges and universities are typically called "president."
+In the United States, heads of colleges and universities are typically called "president".
 A multi-campus university system may be headed by a chancellor who serves as systemwide chief, with presidents governing individual institutions.
 This is more commonly seen in university systems which were belatedly formed by grouping together already-extant colleges or universities in the 20th century, such as the State University of New York, the City University of New York, and the California State University.
 In many state university systems which began with a single flagship campus in the 18th or 19th century and gradually delegated operational authority to satellite campuses during the 20th century, the titles are reversed.
 This is the case in Arkansas, California, North Carolina, Illinois, Massachusetts, Missouri, and Wisconsin.